 The Digital Communication Methods Lab, an initiative of the RPA Communication, renewed its support to a series of innovative research projects focused on substantive and methodological development for communication science research in partnership with Amsterdam School of Communication Research (ASCoR) members.

-After four successful rounds in 2018, 2019, 2020, and 2021, eight projects have been selected to receive funding for 2022 and complement ongoing activities at the lab.
+After four successful rounds in 2018, 2019, 2020, and 2021, fourteen projects have been selected to receive funding for 2022 and complement ongoing activities at the lab.

 Automated content analysis